TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/27 - Daniel/Daniel 3/Daniel 3.24.md

 ---

-Then Nebuchadnezzar the king was astonished, and rose up in haste: he spake and said unto his counsellors, Did not we cast three men bound into the midst of the fire?
-They answered and said unto the king, True, O king.
+Then Nebuchadnezzar the king was astonished, and rose up in haste: he spoke and said to his counselors, Didn't we cast three men bound into the midst of the fire?
+They answered the king, True, O king.